 - The Development process has a Maintenance step, but the Development team treats it as being covered by the Support team and, in turn, has

-- The Support team has no roles in the Development Process.
-This gives the feeling that Projects cook things up and throw it over the fence when finished.
+- The Support team has no role in the Development Process.
+This gives the feeling that Projects cook things up and throw them over the fence when finished.
 That leaves the support team to clean up the mess.

 How to break Organizational silos